xaprb/story/exampleSite/content/figures.md

 categories:
 - Demo
 ---
+Story can automatically transform images into figures with captions.
+It can also add captions to tables.
+And it adds features and styling to both images and tables.
-This article is a demo of Story's features to create figures and tables with captions.
+This article is a demo of Story's features for figures, tables, and captions.
 <!--more-->

 ### Image Captions and Figures

-Story can automatically convert your images into figures with captions.
-This is controlled by the `feature-figcaption` and `feature-nofigcaption` flags.
+If the `feature-figcaption` flag is set (and not negated), Story will transform your images into figures, and add a caption.
 There are several ways this can be done.
-In order of precedence, here is what Story tries to do:
+Story tries each method, in the following order.

-An image with an `<em>` _immediately following it in the same paragraph_ treats the content of the `<em>` as the image caption.
+First, if an image is followed immediately by an `<em>` _in the same paragraph_, Story treats the content of the `<em>` as the image caption.
 To enable this, the image and the text must not have a blank line between them.
 Example: